Four neoclassical marble lions drenched in milk for the local stray cats to drink.

 Nina Beier's first long-term show in Belgium was ‘Four Stomachs’, a four-year exhibition she had in and around Objectif Exhibitions in Antwerp, from 2012 to 2015.
-More recently, she is known for ‘Men’, the group of bronze equestrian statues she grouped together in the waves of Nieuwpoort-Bad for Beaufort 2018.
+She is also known for ‘Men’, the group of bronze equestrian statues she grouped together in the waves of Nieuwpoort-Bad for Beaufort 2018.

-For ‘Housebroken’, Beier occupies Kunsthal Gent’s internal spaces, by placing five sculptures—each incorporating a massive marble guardian lion—in the hallways, toilets, and the courtyard garden of the former Caermersklooster.
+For ‘Housebroken’, Beier occupies Kunsthal Gent’s internal spaces, by placing sculptures—each incorporating a massive marble guardian lion—in the hallways, toilets, and originally also the courtyard garden of the former monastery.

 ‘Housebroken’ is on view from Saturday 25 May 2019 for an indefinite period.